SichangHe/resume/resume.md

 ### Forum using Ruby on Rails (2022/06 - 2022/08)

-Steven built an [forum](https://github.com/SichangHe/forum) using Ruby on Rails for demonstration purpose.
+Steven built an [forum](https://github.com/SichangHe/forum) using Ruby on Rails and deployed it on Heroku for demonstration purpose.
 The forum has features such as infinitely nested comments and MathJax support.

 ### SSO member (2021/12 - )